-Inspection Type Airframe Date / Hours Engine Date / Hours Propeller Date / Hours
+Inspection Type Airframe Date / Hours Engine Date / Hours Propeller Date / Hour

 Annual

 Transponder 91.413 N/A N/A

 ELT N/A N/A

 Pitot-Static (IFR Only) 91.411 N/A N/A

 VOR (IFR Only) N/A N/A

-AD Compliance Demonstrate Compliance Demonstrate Compliance Demonstrate Compliance
+AD Compliance Demonstrate Compliance Demonstrate Compliance Demonstrate Complianc

-NOTE: Not all aircraft inspections are required for certain practical tests.

-NOTE: A separate propeller log is not required.

-NOTE: A 100 hour inspection is not required for a practical test.
-An Annual Inspection is.

-ARROW Documents

-Airworthiness Certificate

-Aircraft Registration - Check Expiration (expires every three years): Date:
+AROW Documen Airworthiness Aircraft Regist (expires every three years)

-Operating Limitations (Typically POH/AFM)

-Weight and Balance (N number specific)
+alance (N number specific) · 11/10/22

+) Airmen Documer 11/10/22

 5) Airmen Documents

 TASK: Bring the ORIGINALS, as well as color COPIES (Where is noted) of the following:

 Pilot Certificate

 Medical Certificate

-Government-Issued Photo Identification FAA 8710-1 form or IACRA copy
+Government-Issued Photo Identification

+FAA 8710-1 form or IACRA copy

-Knowledge Test Results
+Knowledge Test Results - Original (Old style with PLT codes have raised seal)

-141 Graduation Certificate (if applicable)
+141 Certificate (if applicable)

-Exam Fee:
+Pilot Logbook

-Pilot Logbook-Name in front of logbook All pages signed A EVERY page and every column on every page totaled A
+Name in from of logbook All pages signed

+^^^ EVERY page and every column on every page totaled ^^^

-6) Personal Equipment TASK: Arrive to the practical test with the following personal equipment:
+6) Personal Equipment

+TASK: Arrive to the practical test with the following personal equipment:

+Flight Computer and Plotter

 Flight Plan Form

+Current resources, as appropriate:

+- FAR/AIM

+- Airplane Flying Handbook / Pilot's handbook of Aeronautical Knowledge

+- ACS

+- Chart Supplement

-Current resources, as appropriate: FAR/AIM Airplane Flying Handbook / Pilot's handbook of Aeronautical Knowledge ACS Chart Supplement Appropriate Charts and Publications or iPad with ForeFlight or similar
+- Appropriate Charts and Publications or iPad with ForeFlight or similar

 7) Flight Plan, Weight & Balance and Performance

-TASK: Contact the examiner for a ONE-WAY flight plan assignment.
-There is no need to create a return flight plan The flight plan may be paper or electronic.
+TASK: Contact the examiner for a flight plan assignment.
+The flight plan may be paper or electronic.
 The applicant shall use the weather at the time the flight plan is created and shall determine all elements of flight planning, including all items listed under 14 CFR 91.103.
 The flight plan must be fully developed, meaning all elements that go into the creation of a flight plan.
 The flight must be legal and the aircraft must be clean and free of all mechanical problems.
 The applicant is solely responsible to create the flight plan without instruction.

 Note: Neatness and accuracy will be graded.
 (Ref.
 ACS I. Task H. Human Factors PA.I.H.K4: Aeronautical Decision-Making) "If you can't read your own handwriting in the cockpit, how is it useful to you?"

-TASK: The morning of your practical test, receive a standard weather briefing by logging on to 1800WXBRIEF.COM.
-Save the website PDF brief on a tablet (no need to print the 80+ page document).
-We will review this brief during the ground portion.
+TASK: The morning of your practical test, receive a standard weather briefing by either calling FSS or logging on to 1800WXBRIEF.COM (website preferred).
+Please take written notes on your briefing to discuss during the test.

 TASK: Complete a weight and balance for the conditions on the day of your practical test.
-Note: Please include the examiners weight.

-Note: Please bring your aircraft with full fuel or if this is an issue, enough for 3.0 hours endurance (2.0 hour flight plus comfortable reserve).

-Note: Use the following blank spaces to help yourself, however, if you have your own form that you/your school prefer, that will work as well.
+Please use 145 lbs for the examiner weight.
+Please bring your aircraft with full fuel or if this is an issue, enough for 3.0 hours endurance (2.0 hour flight plus comfortable reserve).
+Use the following blank spaces to help yourself, however, if you have your own form that you/your school prefer, that will work as well.

 Empty Weight: Takeoff CG:

 Front Seats Weight: Landing CG:

-Rear Seats Weight: Takeoff Weight:

-Baggage Weight: Category: Normal or I Jtility (Circle one)

-Fuel at Takeoff: Fuel at Landing:

-Legal Reserves (minutes and d gallons): Personal Reserves:
+Rear Seats Weight: Takeoff Weight: Baggage Weight: Category: Normal or Utility (Circle one) Fuel at Takeoff: Fuel at Landing: Legal Reserves (minutes and gallons): Personal Reserves: